coding-competitions/sound-bytes/README.md

 run the program, or if the entry appears to be copied from other entries without any significant modification.

-Entries must be submitted as an issue before Friday, Nov 30, 2018.
+Entries must be submitted as an issue before **Friday, January 4, 2018**.

 ## Judging

 This is a **subjective** competition, meaning the winner will be decided by popular vote.
-Any eligible voter is welcome vote on any accepted enter, *including their own*.
+Any eligible voter is welcome vote on any accepted entry, *including their own*.

-Voting method is TBD.

-Anyone who submitted an entry that was accepted
+Votes will be cast via an online poll.
+A link to the poll will be provided when the voting session begins.

-The final vote count shall be taken on Friday, Dec 7, 2018.
+The final vote count shall be taken on **Friday, January 18, 2018**.
 Votes submitted after this date shall not be counted.

 The entry that receives the most votes shall be declared the winner.
 In the event of a tie, the entry with the fewer source bytes shall be declared the